maxbesley/dotfiles/README.md

 My personal dotfiles.

-Here I use [Ansible](https://www.ansible.com) to install software I want onto my computer.
+Here I use [Ansible](https://ansible.com) to install software I want onto my computer.
-Then, after **Ansible** has finished, I use [GNU stow](https://www.youtube.com/watch?v=y6XCebnB9gs) to put the config files in the right places using symbolic links.
+Then, after **Ansible** has finished, I use [GNU stow](https://www.youtube.com/watch?v=y6XCebnB9gs) to place the config files in the right places using symbolic links.

 ## Installation